 Figures 15a and 15b show that turbidity is extremely variable, with some sites demonstrating greater variability.
-Looking at the raw data, several sites had extremely high turbidity during the May 2016 sampling - increasing that variability shown on the graph.
-2016 was the first average snowpack year after several years of drought.
-Spring snow melt run-off in May likely mobilized fine sediment deposited during the previous several years, leading to high turbidity measurements.
+Looking at the raw data, while 2017 was a very high water year with many area streams experiencing record flow, there were higher turbidity spikes measured during the 2016 May monitoring event.
+2016 was the first average water year after several years of drought - spring runoff during that year likely mobilized sediment that had been deposited on streambeds during the low flow years.